Edward Albee: Early life

 Edward Albee was born in 1928.
 His biological father left his mother, Louise Harvey, and he was placed for adoption two weeks later and taken to Larchmont, New York, where he grew up.
 Albee's adoptive father, Reed A. Albee, the wealthy son of vaudeville magnate Edward Franklin Albee II, owned several theaters.
 His adoptive mother, Reed's second wife, Frances (Cotter), was a socialite.
 He later based the main character of his 1991 play Three Tall Women on his mother, with whom he had a conflicted relationship.

+Albee spent multiple childhood summers at Adirondack Camp in Glenburnie-on-Lake George, New York, and later at the Lake Sunapee Summer School in New Hampshire.
+The camp newspaper, The Adirondack Eagle, listed him as an intermediate reporter in its August 3, 1940 issue, and carried a short account of an overnight hike written by him when he was twelve.

 Albee attended the Rye Country Day School, then the Lawrenceville School in New Jersey, from which he was expelled.
 He then was sent to Valley Forge Military Academy in Wayne, Pennsylvania, where he was dismissed in less than a year.
 He enrolled at The Choate School (now Choate Rosemary Hall) in Wallingford, Connecticut, graduating in 1946.
 He had attracted theatre attention by having scripted and published nine poems, eleven short stories, essays, a long act play, Schism, and a 500-page novel, The Flesh of Unbelievers (Horn, 1) in 1946.
 His formal education continued at Trinity College in Hartford, Connecticut, where he was expelled in 1947 for skipping classes and refusing to attend compulsory chapel.

 Albee left home for good in his late teens.
 In a later interview, he said: "I never felt comfortable with the adoptive parents.
 I don't think they knew how to be parents.
 I probably didn't know how to be a son, either."
 In a 1994 interview, he said he left home at 18 because "[he] had to get out of that stultifying, suffocating environment."
 In 2008, he told interviewer Charlie Rose that he was "thrown out" because his parents wanted him to become a "corporate thug" and did not approve of his aspirations to be a writer.